dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 1. Ensure your dbt project is in a Git repository.

-2. In **Account settings**, select **Integrations** and [connect and configure Git](/docs/cloud/git/git-configuration-in-dbt-cloud) in dbt Cloud to connect your Git repository:
+2. In **Account settings**, select **Integrations**, and [connect and configure Git](/docs/cloud/git/git-configuration-in-dbt-cloud) in dbt Cloud to connect your Git repository:
    - Connect with one of the [native integrations](/docs/cloud/git/git-configuration-in-dbt-cloud) in dbt Cloud (such as GitHub, GitLab, and Azure DevOps).
-   - [Import a git repository](/docs/cloud/git/import-a-project-by-git-url) from any valid git URL that points to a dbt project.
+   - [Import a Git repository](/docs/cloud/git/import-a-project-by-git-url) from any valid Git URL that points to a dbt project.

 ### Additional configuration
 - Log into dbt Cloud using [OAuth connections](/docs/cloud/git/connect-github) to integrate with your source code platform.
 It automatically links to the repository using one of the native integrations set at the account level. <Lifecycle status='enterprise' />